Brandddd/practice-multithreading-java/README.md

 # practice-multithreading-java

-The next code, will print in a slow way increasing numbers.
-This will use a new thread to increase and print the number.
-The application must have to wait until the enter buttom its pressed by the user for interrumpt the numbers.
+The next code its a implementation of differents practices that will use multithread functions in the programming language Java